-"What this stakeholder will gain from this activity or project?"
+"What will this stakeholder gain from this activity or project?"

-There are coworking spaces managed by more subjects, but some experiences show that these shouldn't be more than three.
+There are coworking spaces managed by more subjects, but some experiences show that these should not be more than three.
 Three is the number of the main "fields" of a coworking space to be managed:

-A → the internal and external training proposal;

-B → the events (including bar and catering service)

-C → the space (workstations, rooms etc)
+$A \rightarrow$ the internal and external training proposal; $B \rightarrow$ the events (including bar and catering service) $C \rightarrow$ the space (workstations, rooms etc)

 Three different subjects can bring balance and variety of points of views, but the experiences show that it is better to have only one decision-maker.
-In general, it is good when the coworking space is member of wider networks: there are several advantages and few costs.
-Beside your partners, it could be useful to involve in your activities:

-High Schools, because the development of entrepreneurship skills should be promoted and supported within the students; Public institutions (e.g. youth centers, libraries and public offices); every public body, both small and big, is divided into sectors and services.
-It is crucial to point and select which one of those can bring an added value to your project: it could be someone that support the economic activities of your users, such as a service for enterprises; it could be someone that deal with active employment and youth policy, such as services for vocational training and employment agencies, to implement common actions and projects for the unemployed youngsters and NEETs; they can be also public entities that apparently don't have a direct link with the coworking space, but they can create creative and innovative interweaving, such as libraries, museums, music and art schools etc. Spazio Cofò (Cinisello Balsamo, Italy) collaborates with public institutions by hosting cultural events and providing specific services such as catering and rent of rooms.
+In general, it is good when the coworking space is member of wider networks: there are several advantages and fewer costs.
+Beside your partners, it could be useful to involve the follower actors in your activities: High Schools, because the development of entrepreneurship skills should be promoted and supported among the students; Public institutions (e.g. youth centers, libraries and public offices); every public body, both small and big, is divided into sectors and services.
+It is crucial to point and select which one of those can bring an added value to your project: it could be someone that support the economic activities of your users, such as a service for enterprises; it could be someone that deals with active employment and youth policy, such as services for vocational training and employment agencies, to implement common actions and projects for the unemployed youngsters and NEETs; they can be also public entities that may not appear to have a direct link with the coworking space, but they can foster creative and innovative interweaving, such as libraries, museums, music and art schools etc. Spazio Cofò (Cinisello Balsamo, Italy) collaborates with public institutions by hosting cultural events and providing specific services such as catering and rent of rooms.
 Among the case studieses we analyzed, those which include pubic institutions in their partnerships are: Les Coopains à Bord (La Rochelle, France), TQ and CREA (Amsterdam, Netherlands).